Here is an list of known limitations in the current K10 release. A number of them will be addressed in upcoming releases.

-Applications for which a Kanister blueprint is available but does not use volume-snapshots will be fully supported.
+Applications for which a Kanister blueprint (or a blueprint binding) is available but does not use volume-snapshots will be fully supported.

-Any deployments and stateful sets that use a persistent volume that are not associated with a Kanister blueprint will fail on snapshots unless you are using the Generic Storage Backup and Restore Kanister approach with sidecar containers.
+Any deployments and stateful sets that use a persistent volume that are not associated with a Kanister blueprint (or a blueprint binding) will fail on snapshots unless you are using the Generic Storage Backup and Restore Kanister approach with sidecar containers.

 Please refer to Kanister for more details.

 When cloning applications, one needs to be aware of both external dependencies outside of the application namespace as well as namespace-dependent configuration.
 For example, if there is a duplicated ingress setup, they will conflict and the results might be non-deterministic.